Vikram Vij: Advocacy and industry contribution

 Vij is a passionate supporter of the sustainable food industry.
 He has championed many causes such as the Vancouver Aquarium's Ocean Wise Sustainable Seafood Program.
 He has been involved with Farm Folk City Folk and was past president and active member of The Chef's Table Society of British Columbia.
 He is also part of the Green Table Society and is involved in UBC Farm fundraisers.
-Vij and Dhalwala's dedication to the work done at UBC resulted in the funding and opening of Vij's Kitchen, a state-of-the-art culinary learning facility at the University of British Columbia, dedicated to teaching the chefs and nutritionists of the future about ethnic food and cuisine.
+Vij's dedication to the work done at UBC resulted in the funding and opening of Vij's Kitchen, a state-of-the-art culinary learning facility at the University of British Columbia, dedicated to teaching the chefs and nutritionists of the future about ethnic food and cuisine.
 In 2010, Vij and fellow British Columbian chef, Robert Clark, spearheaded the 2nd Canadian Chefs' Congress on Vancouver Island, British Columbia, with the theme of "Oceans for Tomorrow".

+Vikram Vij has been donating to the Women's Eastside Vancouver Shelter because it is such an incredible cause.

 Vij is active in the Vancouver, Indo-Canadian arts and cultural community.
 He was a special guest and host at the 2011 Indian Summer Festival.
 The festival was a celebration of the Indian community's cultural contributions, the 125th anniversary of Vancouver, and the federal government's declaration of 2011 as "The Year of India in Canada".
 At the event he partnered with percussionist Ashwin Sood, blending the sounds and flavours of India.
 In 2012, Vij again was featured in the festival, this time leading a "culinary tour of India" at the opening gala.
 In addition, Vij supports the Vancouver International Bhangra Celebration Society.
 He hosted the organization's "Storyteller's Gala", held at the Museum of Vancouver in 2010.
 Vij has twice led small groups on educational food trips to India, which involved visiting homes of local cooks and chefs.
 He led the tour in northern India the first year, southern India the second.